Twelfth Night (holiday): Date

 Bruce Forbes writes:In 567 the Council of Tours proclaimed that the entire period between Christmas and Epiphany should be considered part of the celebration, creating what became known as the twelve days of Christmas, or what the English called Christmastide.
 On the last of the twelve days, called Twelfth Night, various cultures developed a wide range of additional special festivities.
 The variation extends even to the issue of how to count the days.
 If Christmas Day is the first of the twelve days, then Twelfth Night would be on January 5, the eve of Epiphany.
 If December 26, the day after Christmas, is the first day, then Twelfth Night falls on January 6, the evening of Epiphany itself.

-The Church of England, Mother Church of the Anglican Communion, celebrates Twelfth Night on the 5th and "refers to the night before Epiphany, the day when the nativity story tells us that the wise men visited the infant Jesus".
+The Church of England, Mother Church of the Anglican Communion, celebrates Twelfth Night on the 5th, and the term "refers to the night before Epiphany, the day when the nativity story tells us that the wise men visited the infant Jesus".